 It may also be necessary, where the latest technology allows us to do so, to use your information and health data to facilitate digital consultations and diagnoses and we always do this with your security in mind.

 The team at St Alban’s Medical Centre takes their responsibility for data protection very seriously.
 Our policies have been reviewed and updated in line with the General Data Protection Regulation 2018 and the Data Protection Act 2018.
 Our information and policies are attached below - the main information is included in the Patient Privacy Notice, but other policies go into greater detail.
-Please contact Denise, Practice Manager, if you require any further information or wish to discuss any data protection matters.
+Please contact Colette, Practice Manager, if you require any further information or wish to discuss any data protection matters.

 Patient Privacy Notice

 Privacy notice health screening